Derived Foliations: Existence of leaf space and holonomy

-where $j: U_y \hookrightarrow U$ is the inclusion of the fiber $U_y=f^{-1}(y)$, and where the first equivalence follows from the fact that $\CC$ is a perfect $f^{-1}(\OO_V)$-module (and thus the tensor operation $(-)\otimes_{f^{-1}(\OO_V)}\CC$ commutes with limits and with the realization functor $|-|$).
+where $j: U_y \hookrightarrow U$ is the inclusion of the fiber $U_y=f^{-1}(y)$, and where the first equivalence follows from the fact that $\CC$ is a perfect $f^{-1}(\OO_V)$-module (so that the tensor operation $\otimes_{f^{-1}(\OO_V)}\CC$ commutes with limits and with the realization).
 To summarize, the restriction of $s$ on $U'_y$, lies in derived de Rham cohomology $H^0_{dR}(U'_y/\CC)$.
-As $U'_y$ is connected, and by the comparison between derived de Rham cohomology and Betti cohomology (\cite[Cor.
-4.27]{bhader} and \cite[Theorem IV.1.1]{ha75}), we have that $H^0_{dR}(U'_y/\CC) \simeq \CC$, and thus the restriction of $s$ on $U'_y$ is a constant function.
-As $f : U' \to V$ is flat with connected fibers, the function $s$ descends to an application defined on the open $V'=f(U')\subset V$, which is moreover holomorphic by the sublemma \ref{slt3}.
+Now $U'_y$ is connected, so that by the comparison between derived de Rham cohomology and Betti cohomology (see Proposition \ref{pI-6} which also holds in the complex analytic setting), we have that $H^0_{dR}(U'_y/\CC) \simeq \CC$, and thus the restriction of $s$ on $U'_y$ is a constant function.
+As $f : U' \to V$ is flat with connected fibers, the function $s$ descends to an application defined on the open $V'=f(U')\subset V$, which is moreover holomorphic by the sublemma \ref{sltVI-1}.
 This shows that $s$ comes from a local section of $f^{-1}(\OO_V)$ as required. $\Box$ \\

-Lemma \ref{lt3} has the following important corollary, showing that the choices of the local morphisms $f : U \to V$ are essentially unique, up to a unique local biholomorphism.
+Lemma \ref{ltVI-1} has the following important corollary, showing that the choices of the local morphisms $f : U \to V$ are essentially unique.

 \begin{cor} Let $f : U \to V$ and $g : U \to V'$ be two flat and surjective holomorphic morphisms of smooth manifolds with $f^*(0) \simeq g^*(0)$.
 Assume that $V'$ is isomorphic to an open in $\CC^d$.
-If the fibers of $f$ are connected Then, there exists a unique \'etale holomorphic morphism $\alpha : V \simeq V'$ such that $\alpha f = g$. \end{cor}
+If the fibers of $f$ are connected Then, there exists a unique \'etale holomorphic morphism $\alpha : V \to V'$ such that $\alpha f = g$. \end{cor}

-\textit{Proof Corollary \ref{clt3}.} We apply Lemma \ref{lt3} to the local coordinate functions of $\CC^d$ restricted to $V'$, and thus get a unique factorization $\alpha : V \to V'$ such that $\alpha f = g$.
+\textit{Proof of Corollary \ref{cltVI-1}.} We apply Lemma \ref{ltVI-1} to local coordinate functions of $\CC^d$ restricted on $V'$, and get a unique factorization $\alpha : V \to V'$ such that $\alpha f = g$.
 Because $f$ is surjective, $\alpha$ must be unique.
-Finally, as $f^*(0)\simeq g^*(0)$, by comparing the cotangent complexes we get that $\alpha$ must be \'etale. $\Box$ \\
+Finally, as $f^*(0)\simeq g^*(0)$, comparing cotangent complexes show that $\alpha$ must be \'etale. $\Box$ \\

-We come back to the base $\B$ of the topology of $X$.
-Recall that $\B$ consists of all the open subsets $U \subset X$ such that there exists a flat holomorphic function $f : U \to \CC^d$ with connected fibers, and with $f^*(0)\simeq \F_{|U}$.
-The set $\B$ is ordered by inclusions, and as such will be considered as category.
+We now come back to the base $\B$ of the topology.
+The set $\B$ is ordered by the inclusions and as such will be considered as a category.
 We define a functor